 Studies notice that people who experience chronically stressful conditions actually end up with unhealthy eating patterns.
 Eventually, they may even gain weight.1 And that’s not all.
 People who show symptoms of post-traumatic stress disorder (PTSD) are more likely to be obese.2

 It’s clear that taking care of your mental and psychological health can make a huge difference in our eating patterns.
-Here are some strategies to make sure your mind and emotions don’t sabotage your diet.

 1. Art And Writing Therapy

 This form of therapy uses drawing, painting, and writing as healthy forms of expression and exploration.
 Studies show that it greatly helps improve mental health in those who have experienced stress or trauma.3 If your unhealthy eating habits are a result of stress, try drawing or writing out what your stressors are on a piece of paper.
 Then tear the piece of paper or burn it.
 Seeing a physical form of your worries being destroyed can help relieve some stress.

 Research also shows that people who wrote for 15 minutes a day affirming themselves and their values, lost more weight than those who did not.4 In your writing sessions, speak to yourself positively about your capabilities, goals, and achievements.
 You’ll feel much more motivated to keep going.

 2. Complementary Alternative Medicine

 Complementary alternative medicine(or CAM) is all about ridding the body of negative energies through spiritual and emotional healing techniques.
 They are designed to help an individual feel and visualize the negative energy in the body to be able to release it.
 A major aspect of weight loss is about having a holistic mind with positive thoughts.
 These techniques when adopted can help you achieve positivity and good control of the mind.5 Both are essential qualities to help you gain control over your cravings and binge eating cycles.
 You can try these visualization